-Fatalii vs Scotch Bonnet: Citrus Cut or Jerk Heat?
+Fatalii vs Scotch Bonnet: Sharp Citrus Cut or Caribbean Heat?

 Choose Fatalii when a sauce, seafood dish, or fruit blend needs sharp lemon-like heat.
 Choose Scotch Bonnet when the dish needs Caribbean pepper flavor, jerk marinade, stew aroma, or a whole pod that can perfume food without being cut open.